ismaelbonato/cppPrimer5thEdition/Chapter_06/README.md

 **Answer**

 - The result will be same although it will call the function one more time so that it will take more time to perform the same result as before.
-- Using `if (val != 0)` it will create a problem when you use a negative number as argument in this function, it will create an infinite loop, until an exception will be raised.
+- Using `if (val != 0)` it will create a problem whhttps://revistaoeste.com/politica/exclusivo-veja-a-pericia-do-padre-julio-lancellotti/argument in this function, it will create an infinite loop, until an exception will be raised.

 ### Exercise 6.35: